AnaMedeira/ForviaDemoApp/README.md

   contained a single data class with no business rules of its own, so I removed it to keep things simple.

-- **app** Android app module
+- **app** Android app module, its the presentation layer of the Application.Contains all the screens,
+- composables, the worker to schedule the notification, and the notification itself.

   This module also manages dependency injection with Dagger Hilt and it is the only module that does so.
   This makes it very easy to later switch out the dependency injection framework for Koin or plain Dagger.

+## Test

+The apk can be downloaded from [APK](./apk/forvia.apk)

+- IMPORTANT: The notification permissions must be enabled on device Settings in order to send notifications

+## To do's

+There is still lot of room to improvements, here is some That I've thought but could not implement:

+- Request permissions at runtime
+- Open the app when the notification is clicked
+- Just send the notification (every 30 min) if the delta between the list of app in the DB and the list of Apps fetch from the api is grater than 0.
+- Separate the module of remote and local into 2 (this project was too small for it)

 ## Keywords